 Health care spending accounts for about 18% of total GDP in the United States, with about 5% going to health care for people 65 and over — and that share of senior health insurance is expected to double by 2030 and triple by 2050.

-So how will you manage the costs of your own care as you enter your golden years?
-Most senior health care costs are paid for by government programs like Medicare, Medicaid and the Veterans Administration, or by private health insurers.
+So how will you manage the costs of your care as you enter your golden years?
+Most senior health care costs are paid for by government programs like Medicare, Medicaid, the Veterans Administration, or by private health insurers.

-Let’s take a look at these health insurance options for seniors and some things to consider as you decide which health insurance plan is best for you.
+There are many options out there, so there isn’t one answer for the best health insurance for seniors.
+Let’s take a look at options for seniors and some things to consider as you decide on the best health insurance coverage for you.

 Medicare, the most popular option, is a Federal insurance program for adults 65 and older.